NathanielJS1541/pebble_protectors/docs/getting_started/01_required_programs.md

 1. Open GitHub Desktop.
 You should be greeted with a screen like this:
    ![GitHub Desktop Home Screen](../images/GitHub_Desktop_Home_Screen.png)
 2. (Optional) If you have a GitHub account, you can sign in by clicking `File -> Options -> Accounts -> Sign In`.
-3. Click "Clone a repository from the internet"
+3. Click "Clone a repository from the internet".
 4. Click the "URL" tab.
 5. Paste `https://github.com/NathanielJS1541/pebble_protectors.git` into the "Repository URL".
 6. Click "Choose" to pick a folder to clone the repo to.